yuanhotdog/laterium-tools/readMe.md

 2. Run the command `$ cat -r` and enter the project name that will be compressed into the LaterIUM Tools Pawn.
 3. All ready, for other commands, please start with `$ cat`

-### Unix Linux/macOS

-If you wish to use these tools on Unix/Linux or macOS, you will need to use WineHQ.
-WineHQ allows Windows applications to run on Unix-like operating systems.

-#### Steps to run tools using WineHQ

-1. **Install WineHQ:** Follow the instructions on the [WineHQ website](https://wiki.winehq.org/Download) to install Wine on your system.
-2. **Configure Wine:** After installation, configure Wine to ensure it runs the tools correctly.
-3. **Run the tools:** Use the following command to run a Windows executable with Wine:

 ## Commands Option

 | Command Option       | Description                                      |